See a list of chapters.

 appear, whitish in the night, this secret-looking dwelling near the

-boundary wall of Thebes, proclaim the spot, and verily at such an hour
+boundary wall of Karnak, proclaim the spot.
+At such an hour

 as this it has an evil aspect.
-Ptolemaic columns, little vestibules,
+You pass Ptolemaic columns, little vestibules,

 little courtyards where a dim blue light enables you to find your way.